 - 4. Remove the burnt-out bulb by pulling it out. - 5.
-Insert a new headlight bulb into the bulb holder by pushing it in.
+Place a new headlight bulb into position.
 NOTICE: Do not touch the glass part of the headlight bulb to keep it free from oil, otherwise the transparency of the glass, the luminosity of the bulb, and the bulb life will be adversely affected.
 Thoroughly clean off any dirt and fingerprints on the headlight bulb using a cloth moistened with alcohol or thinner.
-[ECB00651]
+[ECBO0652]